 But then I looked to what he was looking at.

 It was the back door; all the way through the dining room.

 Because the front door was open, the back door was rattling, like somebody was trying to get in, or had just left.
 I’m not even sure the kid knew we could see him.

 Stephen Graham Jones writes with a very personal style.
 And I liked it a lot.
-I also liked a lot his storyteller’s trick in this story (and I won’t reveal it), I thought it was very clever, and created a very involving, dreamy atmosphere for this very peculiar story.
+I also liked a lot his storyteller’s trick in this story (I won’t reveal it).
+I thought it was very clever, and created a very involving, dreamy atmosphere for this peculiar story.

 But in the end, this trick was a lot less meaningful to the story than I thought it would be, and in fact turned out to be quite inconsequential, which was a let down for me.
 The story turned out to be confusing too, which also is a pity.
 There are a lot of very clever intuitions in this story, but I’m not at all sure they were exploited to their full strength.

 Did you like this quote?
 Here’s a few things you might want to do.

 - Head over to Bookshelf Fantasies, who sponsors the Thursday Quotables, and join in the fun.